ガバナンスの構築

 Audit and Supervisory Committee

-The Management Committee is comprised of executive directors and executive officers, and supports the decision-making of the Representative Director and President, who is the Chief Executive Officer.
-It also discusses matters to be resolved by the Board of Directors and considers other important management matters delegated to it by the Board of Directors.
+The Executive Committee is comprised of executive directors and executive officers, and supports the decision-making of the President & CEO.
+It discusses matters to be resolved by the Board of Directors and considers other important management issues delegated to it by the Board of Directors.

 Sustainability Promotion Committee